AI-HPC-Research-Team/GW_PE_prior_sampling/README.md

 2. Generate the reduced-order representation.

-    Use `prepreparing4RBasis.py` tot generate reduced-order representation for each BBH events in GWTC-1.
+    Use `prepreparing4RBasis.py` to generate reduced-order representation for each BBH events in GWTC-1.
+    Use `test4RBasis.py` to test the reduced performance.

 3. Train the network.